Restock alert SMS are the untouched revenue lever your store needs. Here’s how to start sending them.

 The open rates of text messages hover around 98%.

-That’s why you need to add restock alert texts to your store.
+That’s why you need to add restock text alerts to your store.

 When you run out of a product or product variant, telling your customers that you’re out of stock directs them to your competition.
 On the other hand, when you give customers the option to sign up for a restock alert, there’s a chance they’ll wait around.